anatoli-ulmer/HoloShow/README.md

 INSTRUCTIONS:

 1.)
-Start with executing `holoShowV3.m` and the control GUI will open together with the hologram window and the reconstruction window.
+Start with executing `HoloShow.mlapp` and the control window will open together with the hologram window and the reconstruction window.

 2.)
 Pick a file in the pre-chosen file list on the left or load new files with the button above the list.
 The button below the list will execute first evaluation steps.